-A Leopard Gecko is a perfect low maintenance pet!
+A Leopard Gecko are small easy pets!
 They usually are quite docile and don’t need a lot of care generally.
 A 15-gallon tank is enough for these tiny animals, and they mostly eat crickets, wax worms, and mealworms.

 They’re generally healthy and rarely need to be seen by a vet, but make sure you have an exotic vet’s number if your spotty friend needs to be seen.
 Generally, healthy geckos will be alert, with clear and open eyes and clean nostrils, with intact skin.

 These are some of the cutest low maintenance pets out there.
 But, even though Chinchillas are adorable, they generally tend to prefer not to be held.
 So if you’re looking for a cute furry friend to love at a distance, these chunky friends might be perfect for you.